nataliafurtado/shows/README.md

 ## Architecture

 - Architecture of `micro apps` and `packages`.
-- `home microapp` contains the list of series and search page logic -`show_details microapp` contains the show details logic
+- `home` is a microapp that contains the list of series and search page logic -`show_details` is a microapp that contains the show details logic
-- Created `Instance manager` to manage instances between micro apps.
+- `instance_manager` is a package to manage instances between micro apps.
-- Created `MicroAppDependencies`for communication between microapps.
     - Created logic in instance manager to open and close instances according to navigation routes.
-- Created `State manager` package.
+- `micro_app_dependencies` is class used for communication between microapps.
+- `state_manager` is a package to do state manager.
     - Used abstraction with MOBX and with RXNotifier.
-- Created `Packages` to centralize libraries between microapps.
-(All use the same versions)
+- `packages` is a package to centralize libraries between microapps. (ensure that all microapps use the same versions)
+- `design_system` is a package to manage the widgets.
-- Created beginning of a design system with atomic model.
+    - Uses atomic model.
-- Created makefile.
 - Used `clean architecture`
-- Created `entities` library to reuse entities and models between microapps
+- Created `entities` package to reuse entities and models between microapps.

 ## Tests

 - Tested on dataSource with mockWebServer to test exceptions, mapper and client configurations.
-- Made tests on the controls to test view logic
+- Made tests on the controls to test business logic
-- Made widget testing to test page logic
+- Made widget testing to test view logic